briannebyer/UniversityChecklist/Checklist/Readme.md

 Added Image to HStack, added tick boxes to certain goals, but since I didn't have index[2] for certain goals, a Fatal error occured.
 Meaning I require an image/index[2] for each goal.
 Added filled and unfilled checkboxes to show which were completed.
 Solved fatal error.

-Converted HStack, into ExtractedView and renamed ListRowView In ListRowView, studyTask is referred to as item, course being item[0] and so on.
+Converted HStack, into ExtractedView and renamed ListRowView.
+In ListRowView, studyTask is referred to as item, course being item[0] and so on.
 Formatted ListRowView, like making course text bold, using Spacer() to align the tick boxes to the right of the screen

+Checked that formatting suited other iPhones, iPads and IPods.
+Goals are multiple lines of text.
+Tried to use linelimit(1), which cut off goal text for certain screens.
+Removed padding for course text, then used fixedSize() for course and goal text.
+Checked different screens again, looks good!

 ###??/?/??